 - Red: an intermediate slope.
 Steeper or narrower than a blue slope

 - Black: advanced level.
 Steep, may or may not be groomed, or may be groomed for moguls.

 Skiing and Snowboarding in Sainte Foy

 Sainte Foy not only offers quiet, uncrowded pistes for all levels, but also a vast area of untracked powder slopes for the off-piste enthusiasts.
-From beginners to experts, from skiers to snowboarders, from piste to powder, there really is something for everyone.
+Ideal for beginners, experts and skiers and snowboarders alike who enjoy everything from piste to powder.

 Excellent skiing quiet slopes and all abilites catered for.
 It's difficult to find a better place for all the family.